Wuling Zhengcheng: First generation (2014)

 The Zhengcheng was launched on the Chinese car market in 2015 as the largest vehicle in the Wuling product line-up.
 The Zhengcheng, or ‘Journey’, is a nine-seat MPV or minibus aimed mostly at fleet and taxi companies to be used as shuttles.

 Powertrain

 The Wuling Zhengcheng comes with two engine options which includes a 1.5 liter engine and 1.8 liter gasoline engine, the combined fuel consumption of the 1.5 liter engine is 8.4L/100km, and the combined fuel consumption of the 1.8 liter engine is 8.8L/100km.

 Second generation (2021)

 The second generation Zhengcheng is longer, wider and lower.
 A 2-seater panel van model is also available for the second generation Zhengcheng.
 The second generation model was launched in August 2021.
+The model is offered as 7-, 8- and 9- seater variants.
+In September 2023, an electric variant went on sale with the same available seating configurations.

 Powertrain

-The power of the second generation Zhengcheng comes from a 1.5-litre turbo engine producing a maximum power of 147hp (108kW).
-The model is offered as 7-, 8- and 9- seater models.
+The power of the second generation Zhengcheng comes from a 1.5-litre turbo engine producing a maximum power of 147 PS.
+The electric version has a 100. kW rear motor mounted behind the axle and has 360. km of range with a top speed of 105 km/h.